A fluffy indoor cat sitting near safe, pet-friendly houseplants on a white table, showing pet friendly indoor plants.

 Use well-drained soil for this pet-friendly indoor plant; sand and peat moss work best.
 It grows in indirect sunlight, so avoid direct sunlight, as it can scorch the leaves.
 Cold surfaces can harm this pet-safe indoor greenery; keep it in a temperature range of (64 °F – 79 °F).

-Always water the tree about every 10 days, ensuring the topsoil dries out before the next watering.
-During the growing season (spring and summer), feed a balanced liquid fertilizer once a month.
-Trim yellow leaves to encourage healthy, fresh growth.
+Always water the tree about every 10 days, or when the top inch of soil is dry.
+Feed monthly with balanced liquid fertilizer during spring and summer.
+Trim yellow leaves to encourage fresh growth.

 A braided Money Tree (Pachira aquatica) in a brown pot placed in bright indoor light with soft shadows on the wall.